 Everything in the film disappears into a formulaic sameness of plotting – the heroine doubted in her claims as to supernatural manifestations; souls needed for sacrifice; the woman all-wise in matters of the occult who handily lives in the neighbourhood; phone calls that break up important moments; the presence of a sinister devil worship cult.

 Annabelle: Creation (2017) was a prequel and was followed by Annabelle Comes Home (2019).
+The character of Tony Amendola’s priest also appears in a further spinoff The Curse of La Llorona (2019).
 Annabelle was parodied in A Haunted House 2 (2014), depicting Marlon Wayans becoming sexually obsessed with the doll.